Ugh-GitHub/Payroll_Maven_React/README.md

 Additional Objectives:
 - [ ] Add tutorial code notes to repository for reference.
 - [ ] Generate list of terms and definitions for [Notion.so](https://www.notion.so/) personal glossary.
-- [ ] Determine if there are other learning opportunities that are adjacent to this exercise and complete ([such as this tutorial Dimitri Mestdagh](https://dimitr.im/bundling-react-spring-boot)).
+- [ ] Determine if there are other learning opportunities that are adjacent to this exercise and complete ([such as this tutorial from Dimitri Mestdagh](https://dimitr.im/bundling-react-spring-boot)).
-- [ ] Develop better understanding of Spring Data REST, document on Notion, and determine potential further learning opportunities.
+- [ ] Develop a better understanding of Spring Data REST, document on Notion, and determine potential further learning opportunities.
-- [ ] Develop better understanding of Thymeleaf, document on Notion, and determine potential opportunities to integrate into future learning.
+- [ ] Develop a better understanding of Thymeleaf, document on Notion, and determine potential opportunities to integrate into future learning.
-- [ ] Develop better understanding of JPA, document on Notion, and determine potential opportunities to integrate into future learning.
+- [ ] Develop a better understanding of JPA, document on Notion, and determine potential opportunities to integrate into future learning.
-- [ ] Develop better understanding of H2, document on Notion, and determine potential opportunities to integrate into future learning.
+- [ ] Develop a better understanding of H2, document on Notion, and determine potential opportunities to integrate into future learning.

 # Prerequisites
 This project uses the following: